redis-rb/redis-client/README.md

 If the transaction wasn't successful, `#multi` will return `nil`.

-Note that transactions using optimistic locking aren't automatically retried uppon connection errors.
+Note that transactions using optimistic locking aren't automatically retried upon connection errors.

 ### Publish / Subscribe